Aims & learning outcomes

 - to provide an understanding of research, which uses neuroimaging techniques

-- to develop research planning & designing skills, incorporating neuroimaging
+- to develop research planning and designing skills, incorporating neuroimaging

-- to enable interpretation & analysis of relevant neuroimaging data
+- to enable interpretation and analysis of relevant neuroimaging data

 - to relate neuroimaging research to clinical applications